iomesh/docs/docs/deploy/install-iomesh.md

       dataCIDR: "10.234.1.0/24" # change to your own data network CIDR
     ```

-   **(required)** Configure the deployment mode for the cluster, and the default is hybrid-flash deployment.
-For all-flash deployment, you need to set `allFlash` to `true`.
+   **(optional)** Configure the deployment mode for the cluster, and the default is hybrid-flash deployment.
+For all-flash deployment, you need to set `diskDeploymentMode` to `allFlash`.

     ```yaml
-    allFlash: false # set allFlash to true in allFlash deployment mode
+    diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash` in allFlash deployment mode
     ```

    **(optional)** If you only want iomesh to use a part of k8s node's disks,